Southern Appalachian spruce–fir forest: Environmental threats

 The balsam woolly adelgid, the most noticeable threat to the southern spruce–fir forest, was introduced from Europe in the first half of the 20th century and quickly decimated the balsam fir stands in the northern Appalachians.
-In 1957, it was discovered atop Mount Mitchell, and by 1963, it had spread to Mount Sterling in the Great Smoky Mountains.
-Over the next few decades, the balsam woolly killed off most all of the mature Fraser firs of southern Appalachia.
+In 1957 it was discovered atop Mount Mitchell, and by 1963 it had spread to Mount Sterling in the Great Smoky Mountains.
+Over the next few decades, the adelgid killed off almost all of the mature Fraser firs of southern Appalachia.
 While new Fraser firs live long enough to seed, most new firs are attacked and killed after just a few years.
-Attempts to exterminate the balsam woolly by introducing species known to prey on it have largely failed.
+Attempts to exterminate the insect by introducing species known to prey on it have largely failed.
 Fraser fir repopulation efforts are further complicated by the fact that the fir's cones are prized by tree growers (especially Christmas tree growers), and the United States Forest Service is under constant pressure to allow cone collecting.

 The demise of the mature Fraser firs has had a drastic impact on the southern spruce–fir ecosystem.
-The spruce–fir moss spider, which preferred mosses that thrived in the cool shade beneath the mature firs, is believed to be extirpated in all but a few places in North Carolina.
-The red spruce, likewise, which is easily damaged by high winds, depended on the sturdier Fraser firs for protection in the wind-blasted higher elevations.
+The spruce–fir moss spider, which prefers mosses that thrive in the cool shade beneath the mature firs, is believed to be extirpated in all but a few places in North Carolina.
+The red spruce, likewise, which is easily damaged by high winds, depends on the sturdier Fraser firs for protection in the wind-blasted higher elevations.
 Air pollution and acid rain are also believed to be stunting the growth of red spruces (especially since the spruce–fir zones are often immersed in clouds), although to what extent is debatable.
+Anthropogenic factors, such as global warming and air pollution, are difficult to separate from natural causes in regional dieoffs of red spruce in the northeast and declining growth in the south.

-A study of the Great Smoky Mountains showed the number of adult firs has increased over 30 years, with Clingmans Dome having three times as many adult trees as of 2020 as in the 1980s.
+A study of the Great Smoky Mountains showed the number of adult firs has increased over 30 years, with Kuwohi having three times as many adult trees as of 2020 as in the 1980s.